ubco-db/helpme/DEVELOPING.md

 ### Database changes

-table_name.entity.ts files are used to define the database schema.
+`table_name.entity.ts` files are used to define the database schema.
+`table_name.controller.ts` files are used to define the API routes for the table.
+`table_name.service.ts` files are used to define the business logic for the table (basically like server-side-only functions).
+`table_name.module.ts` files are used to define the module for the table.
+What is a module?
+It's a way to group together related entities, controllers, and services.
+It's a NestJS thing.

+If you're creating a new `table_name.module.ts` file, you must also add it to the `app.module.ts` file If you're creating a new `table_name.controler.ts` file, you must also add it to the `ormconfig.ts` file

-Also, you must update the seed.controller.ts file to reflect the new database changes.
+Also, you must update the `seed.controller.ts` file to reflect the new database changes.
 This seed file is used to populate the database with dummy data on http://localhost:3000/dev.

 #### Migrations